Charlotte's Web 2: Wilbur's Great Adventure

-Charlotte's Web 2: Wilbur's Great Adventure is a 2003 American animated direct-to-video adventure film.
+Charlotte's Web 2: Wilbur's Great Adventure is a 2003 American animated direct-to-video musical adventure film.
 The sequel to the 1973 film Charlotte's Web (itself based on the children's novel Charlotte's Web by E.B.
-White), this film was produced by Paramount Pictures, Universal Cartoon Studios and Nickelodeon, with distribution by Paramount Home Entertainment in North America and Universal Studios Home Entertainment internationally.
+White), the film is a co-production between Universal Home Entertainment Productions and Paramount Pictures Corporation, with Nickelodeon Animation Studio handling production services, and Paramount Home Entertainment and Universal Pictures Video respectively handling North American and overseas distribution.

 The film centers around Wilbur, who lives on Homer Zuckerman's farm and is taking care of Nellie, Aranea and Joy (Charlotte's three daughters).
 He also must save his new friend, a friendly black lamb named Cardigan, from being eaten by an evil fox named Farley.

-Charlotte's Web 2: Wilbur's Great Adventure was released on March 18, 2003 to mixed-to-negative reviews from critics, with criticism for its animation and plot.
+Charlotte's Web 2: Wilbur's Great Adventure was released on March 18, 2003, to negative reviews from critics, with criticism for its animation, voice acting, and plot.

 Plot

 The film opens in springtime, the year after Charlotte has died.
 Her three daughters, Nellie, Aranea, and Joy, are now in the stages of adolescence, with Wilbur serving as a companion and mentor.

 During this time, Wilbur befriends Cardigan, a newborn lamb that is frowned upon and made fun of by the other lambs and the younger sheep of his flock because he has black wool.
 Wilbur takes Cardigan under his wing and shows him the farm, the ways of animal life, and dangers to look out for.
 However, after only a few weeks, Farmer Zuckerman suddenly sells Cardigan to another farmer, so Wilbur, along with Nellie, Aranea, Joy, and Templeton, set out to visit Cardigan and make sure he is safe; Templeton requires Wilbur to babysit his children in return for guidance.

 On the journey to visit Cardigan, however, Wilbur is hungry so he gets some blackberries which make him look purple.
 He then gets his foot tangled in some brambles which Templeton frees him from (under the promise that Wilbur will babysit the rat kids for an additional two weeks).
 Some bark from the trees comes and lands on Wilbur's head.
 This makes him look like a wild pig.
 A near hit by a truck then reveals that two other guys have now seen the wild pig.
 This makes it hard for Wilbur to visit Cardigan.

 Meanwhile, an evil fox named Farley comes and steals a hen from the barn, and Wilbur is framed for the attack after trying to stop him.
 Farley comes back, steals Cardigan from the barn, and plans to eat him.
 Wilbur now must save his friend, and does so by trapping Farley in a "pig web".
 Nellie, Aranea, and Joy spin the word "fox" in a spider web, and Fern arrives just in time to save Wilbur.
 Aranea and Joy decide to stay with Cardigan, and the film ends as Wilbur has to babysit Templeton's children.